ServiceNow leaps into applications performance monitoring with Lightstep acquisition – TechCrunch

-This morning ServiceNow announced that it was acquiring Lightstep, an applications performance monitoring startup that has raised over $70 million, according to Crunchbase data.
+This morning ServiceNow announced that it was acquiring Lightstep, an applications performance monitoring startup that has raised more than $70 million, according to Crunchbase data.
 The companies did not share the acquisition price.

 ServiceNow wants to take advantage of Lightstep’s capabilities to enhance its IT operations offerings.
-With Lightstep, the company should be able to provide customers with a way to monitor the performance of applications with the goal of detecting problems before the grow into major issues that take down a website or application.
+With Lightstep, the company should be able to provide customers with a way to monitor the performance of applications with the goal of detecting problems before they grow into major issues that take down a website or application.

 “With Lightstep, ServiceNow will transform how software solutions are delivered to customers.
 This will ultimately make it easier for customers to innovate quickly.
 Now they’ll be able to build and operate their software faster than ever before and take the new era of work head on with confidence,” Pablo Stern, SVP & GM for IT Workflow Products at ServiceNow said in a statement.